AmeliaSZK/CoulAdj-Hs/README.md

 The `cabal run` command will first build the program, unless there was no changes, and then execute it.

-To just build:
+### To just build:
 ```
 cabal build
 ```

-To just execute:
+### To just execute:
 ```
 cabal exec CoulAdj-Hs image.png results.tsv
 ```

+## Benchmarking
+The benchmark script in python is currently Windows-only because I was lazy with filepaths.

+Also, despite having installed Python, I still can't run it from powershell, and I need to click the Play button in Visual Studio Code?!?
+(Or maybe it just wasn't correctly installed?!?)

 # API